MavenWave-DevOps/k3s-auto-cluster/Readme.md

 # autok3s

 ## Description
-This program will negotiate a k3s cluster between 2 hosts on the same network
+This program will negotiate a k3s cluster between multiple hosts on the same network